-All over the world, governments are concerned about their people struggling financially, saving too little and not having enough money set aside for their older age.
+Governments everywhere are concerned about their people struggling financially, saving too little and not having enough money set aside for their older age.
 There is also insufficient oversight on the use of resources by governments and organizations, so waste and theft occurs.
 A solution to these issues is widely touted to be financial literacy.
-Hundreds of millions are spent in financial literacy education each year around the world, but there is something missing as this education is clearly not as effective as it should be, as the problems continue.
+Immense sums of money are spent in financial literacy education each year around the world, but there is something missing as this education is clearly not as effective as it should be, as the problems continue.
 The root cause of financial illiteracy - accounting literacy - is not being addressed, and that's what we do.

-Meanwhile, many students preparing for employment or promotion struggle to learn the accounting fundamentals that they need for business acumen.
-Yet recent education developments mean accounting can be much easier to learn.
+Meanwhile, many people preparing for employment or promotion struggle to learn the accounting fundamentals that they need for business acumen.
+Yet recent education developments mean these can be much easier and faster to learn.

 Modern technology and educational developments have recently made learning accounting, and becoming accounting literate, easy, and fast.

 Accounting literacy is the ability to clearly understand and communicate financial situations and events: to tell a financial story and make decisions.
 It manifests as the ability to read and make sense of financial reports such as balance sheets and income statements.
 Accounting literate people are able to see and describe financial matters with clarity.
-They can think clearly about money.
+They can think clearly about money and resources.

 Modern life is financial life.
 Whether it is running a household budget, saving for retirement, starting or running a business, paying for education, or investing for the future… managing our lives is in large part managing our finances.